Stargirl Interlude: Commercial performance

-Following the release of Starboy, several of the non-single tracks from the album debuted on numerous music charts, with "Stargirl" peaking at 61 on the US Billboard Hot 100 and 73 on the UK Singles Chart.
+Following the release of Starboy, several of the non-single tracks from the album debuted on numerous music charts, with "Stargirl Interlude" peaking at 61 on the US Billboard Hot 100 and 73 on the UK Singles Chart.
 The song additionally appeared on the Billboard Hot R&B Songs chart, peaking at number 21.
 In 2022, "Stargirl Interlude" saw an increase in consumption as the song went viral on the social media platform TikTok alongside fellow album track "Die for You".
-This increase in streaming and sales lead to the song's parent album to re-enter the top 40 on the Billboard 200 chart, as well as the song itself to receive recognition as the most streamed interlude on Spotify, an accomplishment celebrated by The Weeknd himself.
+This increase in streaming and sales lead to the song's parent album to re-enter the top 40 on the Billboard 200 chart, as well as the song itself to receive recognition as the most streamed interlude on Spotify, an accomplishment celebrated by the Weeknd himself.